blawson69/Versus/README.md

 Once you have provided the minimum of information, you will see either a "Begin Contest" or a "Open Betting" button depending on whether betting has been turned on.
 Either one displays a dialog to all players.
 The Open Betting dialog gives "Bet!" buttons for both contestants, and players can select a character token and click the button to place their bet by contributing the designated amount (provided during setup).
 If you have PurseStrings installed, it will remove the proper amount of coins from the character's Purse.
 A "Begin Contest" button is provided to the GM for whenever all betting is completed.

 Once you have clicked the "Begin Contest" button, the contest begins.
 Versus rolls for each contestant and displays the results.
 Tandem contests will show thumbs up (👍) or thumbs down (👎), opposing games will show "Winner", "Loser", or "Tie", and points games will display a running points total.
 On each [round](#rounds) while the contest is in progress, the GM will get a "Next Round" button for each round until the contest is complete.

+The "Next Round" button is flanked by buttons that allow you to add/modify the "cheat" for either contestant.
+Clicking the button will open a query window with the value of the previous cheat pre-filled.
+Once a new value is entered, the "Next Round" dialog will be re-displayed.

 When the contest is complete, the final results are displayed.
 If betting is on, the characters who bet on the winner will be announced along with the cut of the pool each will receive.
 If you have PurseStrings installed, the GM will be provided a link to automatically add the cut to each character's Purse.